Westwood Manor in Liberty, MO

 Pros

-• pro The community is very friendly and offers several activities that help neighbors get to know each other.
+• pro The community is very friendly and offers activities that help neighbors get to know each other.

 • pro The manager is very friendly and helpful.

-• pro The mobile home park is a great place to live and is recommended for independent senior living.
+• pro The mobile home park is highly recommended for independent senior living.

-• pro There are nice people living there.
+• pro Nice people live there.

 Cons

-• pro No visitors at this time..
+• pro No visitors are allowed at this time.

 Review